 Day 3: Day Trip – Outside Paphos Tour

 The Saint Neophytos Monastery which was founded in 1159 is situated in up into the mountains and is only a 30 minutes drive from Paphos.
 It is one of the best-known monasteries in all of Cyprus.
-There are painted rooms builtin to the walls of the mountain that you can, with a ticket go in.
-The ticket also gives you access to the monastery’s small museum which is filled with books, scepters, and a lot of other greek orthodox antiquities.
+There is painted rooms built into the walls of the mountain that you can, with a ticket go in.
+The ticket also gives you access to the monastery’s small museum which is filled with books, scepters, and a lot of other Greek orthodox antiquities.
 At one point the monastery had peice of wood from Jesus’s cross as a relic, though it is no longer there.
 The monastery also has a small church that is open to the public.

 Tip – Roads: